 - a.
-Time of Construction Construction commencement date shall be as specified in the AIA Document A133 Standard Form of Agreement between Owner and Construction Manager as Constructor.
-The Contractor may commence bidding and project preparation upon the receipt of the Final Bid set of drawings and specifications and once the Architect has given the Contractor written notice to proceed to the satisfaction of the Owner.
-The time for completion shall be as specified in the AIA Document A133 Standard Form of Agreement between Owner and Construction Manager as Constructor.
-This deadline may be extended for the period of any reasonable delay which is due exclusively to causes beyond the control and without the fault of the Contractor, including acts of God, fires, floods, and direction by the Architect.
+Time of Construction The Contractor will commence the work within ten (10) days after the Architect shall have given the Contractor written notice to commence construction to the satisfaction of the Owner within the calendar days as stated in Paragraph 3, below.
+The time for completion herein set forth shall be extended for the period of any reasonable delay which is due exclusively to causes beyond the control and without the fault of the Contractor, including acts of God, fires, floods, and direction by the Architect.
 It is impractical to perform any operation of construction and acts of omissions of the Owner with respect to matters for which Owner is solely responsible; provided, however, that no such extension of time for completion shall be granted the Contractor, unless within ten (10) days after the happening of any event relied upon by the Contractor for such extension of time, the Contractor shall have made a request, therefore, in writing to the Architect.
 Extended time will be submitted with pay request for Owner's approval. - b.
 Penalty Clause The time of completion of the construction of the project is of the essence of this Contract.
-Should the Contractor neglect, refuse, or fail to complete the project (100%) within the time herein agreed upon, after giving effect to extensions of time, if any, herein provided; the Owner shall have the right to deduct from and retain out of such money, which may then be due or which may become due and payable to the Contractor, the sum of TWO HUNDRED DOLLARS (\$200.00) per day for each and every day that such construction is delayed in its completion beyond the specified time.
-If the amount due and to become due from the Contractor to the Owner is insufficient to pay in full any such penalites, the Contractor shall pay to the Owner the amount necessary to effect such payment in full; provided, however, that the Owner shall promptly notify the Contractor in writing of the manner in which the amount retained, deducted or claimed.
-No award is given to the Contractor for early completion. - c.
+Should the Contractor neglect, refuse, or fail to complete the project (100%) within the time herein agreed upon, after giving effect to extensions of time, if any, herein provided; the Owner shall have the right to deduct from and retain out of such money, which may then be due or which may become due and payable to the Contractor, the sum of THREE HUNDRED DOLLARS (\$300.00) per day for each and every day that such construction is delayed in its completion beyond the specified time.
+If the amount due and to become due from the Contractor to the Owner is insufficient to pay in full any such penalites, the Contractor shall pay to the Owner the amount necessary to effect such payment in full; provided, however, that the Owner shall promptly notify the Contractor for early completion. - c.
 Joint Responsibility The General Contractor and/or Subcontractors causing the delay in completion of the project shall be responsible for payment of the penalty.
 In no case shall the total penalty for all contracts exceed the sum of daily penalty multiplied by the number of days of delay in completion.

-3 WORK SEQUENCE, SCHEDULE FOR COMPLETION AND LIQUIDATED DAMAGES

-A. Schedule requirements for each area are outlined as follows.
-Reference the AIA Document A133 - Standard Form of Agreement between Owner and Construction Manager as Constructor.
+3 WORK SEQUENCE, SCHEDULE FOR COMPLETION AND LIQUIDATED DAMAGES a.
+Schedule requirements for each area are outlined as follows.

-Substantial Work Available Start Completion Liquidated Damages On or about On or about Addition and Renovation November 7, 2023 April 30, 2024 \$200/Calendar Day
+Substantial Work Available Start Completion Liquidated Damages Renovation November 1, 2023 April 1, 2024 \$300/Calendar Day b.
+Schedule requirements for final completion - 14 days following substantial completion with liquidated damages equivalent to those identified for substantion completion.

-- B. Schedule requirements for final completion 14 days following substantial completion with liquidated damages equivalent to those identified for substantial completion. - 4.
-ALTERNATES Refer to Alternate Schedule, Section 01030 - a.
+- 4. ALTERNATES Refer to Alternate Schedule, Section 01030 - a.
 Alternates specified are not a part of Base Bid, but are Alternates to same, their acceptance being at option of Owner.